Various precautionary measures have been implemented to protect Singaporeans and contain the spread of COVID-19.

-A QO is issued to quarantine, or isolate an individual who is, or is suspected to be, a carrier of an infectious disease, or a contact of a person confirmed to have an infectious disease.
+A QO is issued to quarantine an individual who is, or is suspected to be, a carrier of an infectious disease, or a contact of a person confirmed to have an infectious disease.

 This is with the aim of limiting the spread of the virus in the community.

 A QO is a legal order issued to individuals under the Infectious Diseases Act.
 It has legal force with severe penalties for non-compliance.

 Quarantine usually occurs in the home but can also be served in dedicated Government Quarantine Facilities (GQFs) or hospitals, should the individual not have suitable accommodation in Singapore.